radzionc/increaser/prompts/context.md

 On the "Ideas" page, the user can note down ideas for their projects to avoid forgetting them.
 An idea has a name, description, and project field.
 The user can turn an idea into a task by clicking on the "Turn into a task" button.

+## Principles

+The "Principles" page consists of two sub-pages: "My principles" and "Principle ideas."
+The "My principles" page has two tabs: "Principles" and "Categories".
+On the principles page user can add, edit, and delete principles which consist of a name, description, and a category.
+On the categories page, the user can add, edit, and delete categories.
+The category consists of a name and an emoji, e.g., Health, Relationships, Work.
+The "Principle ideas" page consists of a list of suggested principles for a fulfilling life, categorized into different categories.

 ## Features

 The "Features" page has two sections: "What's New" and "Request Features".
 In the first section, the user can see the latest product updates, which consist of a name, description, and a video clip.
 In the second section, the user can see the list of requested features and upvote them.
 The user can also submit a new feature request.